JakobBruenker/ChatGPT-for-bash/README.md

 ```
 export OPENAI_API_KEY=<your_api_key>
 ```
-You will also need `bash`, as well as `jq`, which is used to parse ChatGPT's JSON response.
+You will also need `bash` or `zsh`, as well as `jq`, which is used to parse ChatGPT's JSON response.
 Your package manager should be able to provide it.